-Nursing Inquiry focuses on the use of the research process in the development of nursing knowledge and practice.
-Research questions are explored with regards to theoretical basis, methods of data collection and analysis and the interpretation and use of study findings in the care of individuals, families and communities.
+Nursing Inquiry focuses on the process of systematic discovery and evaluation of research findings to build evidence based nurse practitioner practice.
+In this course the use of the research process in the development of nursing knowledge and practice is examined.
 The course explores the historical evolution of nursing research and current trends including ethical standards and rights of human subjects.
+Research questions are formulated, and research proposals are developed including the use of theoretical frameworks and methods of data collection and analysis.
 The course will focus on the identification of a research problem that can be carried forward.
-Prerequisites: MTH 519.

-NSG 507 | Legal, Ethical, Political Issues in AP Nursing | 3 credits knowledge and application necessary to deal with pressing legal, ethical and political issues in advanced nursing practice.
+NSG 507 | Legal, Ethical, Political Issues in AP Nursing | 3 credits

 This course is structured to present theories of ethical practice, as well as issues of the law related to health care delivery.
-It is intended to provide the theory,
+It is intended to provide the theory, knowledge and application necessary to deal with pressing legal, ethical and political issues in advanced practice nursing.
+Prerequisites: NSG 506.